payzeio/laravel-payze/README.md

 ### Preauthorize

-Preauthorize method is used to block amount for some time and then manually charge ([commit](#commit)) the transaction.
-For example, if you are selling production which has to be produced after the order, block (preauthorize) transaction on order and manually charge ([commit](#commit)) after your product is ready.
+Preauthorize method is used to block the amount for some time and then manually charge ([commit](#commit)) the transaction.
+For example, if you are selling products which have to be produced after the order, block (preauthorize) transaction on order and manually charge ([commit](#commit)) after your product are ready.

 ### Associated Model

 You can associate any Eloquent model to a transaction by calling `for()` function on the request.
-For example, pass an order instance to a payment request for checking order's payment status after payment.
+For example, pass an order instance to a payment request for checking the order's payment status after payment.

 ```php
 use App\Models\Order;